-Using only the special ruler, measure the length of a metal rod 5 times.
+Using the ruler, measure the length of a metal rod 5 times.
 Don't forget to include the errors on your measurements.
 When you are finished, average the values to get a better measure of the rods true length.
-Next, use your metal ruler to measure your metal rod again.
-Measure 5 times as before and compute the average to refine your measured value.
-Calculate the uncertainty of your final measurement (the "Error on the Mean").
+Calculate the uncertainty of your final measurement ( the "Error on the Mean" ).